aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 ### **Encoding of a QR and Micro QR Barcode**
 The micro QR code is a smaller version of the QR code standard for applications where symbol size is limited.
 There are 4 different versions (sizes) of Micro QR codes: the smallest is 11×11 modules; the largest can hold 35 numeric characters.
 ### **Error correction**
-QR barcode can withstand certain damage and can still be decoded normally.
-This is decided by QR barcode's error correction level during encoding.
+QR barcodes can withstand certain damage and can still be decoded normally.
+This is decided by the QR barcode's error correction level during encoding.
 There are four levels of error correction, from low to high:

 - **LevelL**.
 Allows recovery of 7% of the code text
 - **LevelM**.
 Allows recovery of 15% of the code text